retznutz/CCTextField/README.md

 # CCTextField

 Forked from @ignacioinglese - thanks for the very nice solution!
+Updated to work with Cocos2d 2.1

 A few new notes: